pixie-io/docs.px.dev/content/en/03-using-pixie/01-using-live-ui.md

 ## Write Your Own PxL Scripts

-To learn how to write your own PxL script, check out the [tutorial](/tutorials/pxl-scripts/write-pxl-scripts).
+To learn how to write PxL scripts, check out this [tutorial](/tutorials/pxl-scripts/write-pxl-scripts).

 For writing quick, one-off scripts, use the `Scratch Pad`.
 The `Scratch Pad` is the first item in the drop-down `script` menu.
 Open the script editor to add code to the empty PxL Script.

 <svg title='Use the Scratch Pad script .' src='live-ui/live-ui-7.png'/>

-The `Scratch Pad` does not yet support persistence, so if you are extensively developing a script, we recommend using the [Script Developer Environment](/tutorials/pxl-scripts/script-dev-environment).
+The `Scratch Pad` does not yet support persistence, so if you are extensively developing a script, we recommend using the [script developer environment](/tutorials/pxl-scripts/script-dev-environment).